Compassion Culture

 Our commitment

-To realize this vision, Wisedāna Foundation supports essential services that address the concrete needs of communities, starting with the Tibetan community in India, and other communities that embody the principles of compassion and nonviolence.
-We support initiatives in education, healthcare and housing, recognizing that these are the fundamental pillars of both individual and collective well-being.
+To put this vision into practice, we support essential services that address the concrete needs of communities that embody the principles of compassion and nonviolence, starting with the Tibetan communities in exile.
+In particular, we support initiatives in education, healthcare and housing, recognizing these as fundamental pillars of individual and collective well-being.

 Explore other areas